 It wouldn’t be a bad idea to put everything into your very own style guide either.

 This way, you’ll have a resource you can turn to if and when you decide to revamp your branding or your website.
 It would also be useful if you have freelancers or employees working for you.
 Something like updating your website or content can and should easily be outsourced to others when you’re focused on building a successful brand and business.

-8. Build Your Business Website
+8. Build Your Design Business Website

 One of the nice things about being a web designer or developer is that you don’t have to worry about this part of the startup process.
-That’s why I’m not going to tell you how to build your own website with WordPress.
+That’s why I’m not going to tell you how to build your business website with WordPress.

 What I want to do, instead, is to give you some quick pointers on things you should do to make your life easier:

 Make your own website one your clients would pay for

 Your portfolio is going to do a lot of the heavy-lifting in terms of demonstrating your prowess as a web designer or developer.
 However, your website itself is something you can use to impress potential clients.

 By building a site they’d be willing to buy (at the highest price point you’re asking for), it’ll be so much easier to gain their trust.
 “See what I did here?
 We can do the same for you!”